ummehabibaislam/academic-kickstart/content/authors/admin/_index.md

 - Researcher Assistant
 ---

-Umme Habiba Islam is a Research Assistant who works in the field of Computer Science.
-She was a Lecturer in Computer Science and Engineering department at Institute of Science, Trade, and Technology (ISTT).
+Umme Habiba Islam is a full stack developer and wordpress expert.
+She is also a data science enthusiast and her research interest includes data mining, deep learning.
+She was a Lecturer in Computer Science and Engineering department at Institute of Science, Trade, and Technology (ISTT), Bangladesh.

-She was born in Satkhira, Bangladesh in 1993.
-She passed S.S.C from Bharukhali High School, Satkhira in 2009, and H.S.C from Shimanta Adarsha College, Satkhira in 2011.
-She received the B.Sc (Engineering) degree in Computer Science and Engineering from Bangabandhu Sheikh Mujibur Rahman Science and Technology University, Bangladesh.
+Habiba received her B.Sc (Engineering) degree in Computer Science and Engineering from Bangabandhu Sheikh Mujibur Rahman Science and Technology University, Bangladesh in 2016.